rocket-icon

 Assign measurable success metrics such as precision and recall for screening, time saved per hire, candidate response rate and reduction in time to fill.
 These metrics will guide data collection and evaluation when you train an AI agent.

-Step 2: Collect and prepare training data
+Step 2: Collect and Prepare Training Data

 Quality training data is essential.
 Pull historical candidate records from your ATS or Applicant Tracking System, export job descriptions, interview feedback and hiring outcomes.
 Label examples clearly: hired, interview invited, rejected and reasons where available.
 An AI-job matching model learns best from consistent labels.